Shadian incident: Initial conflicts

 In September 1974, an official notice from the Communist Party provincial committee in Yunnan was issued, ordering closure of all mosques within Yunnan province, which angered the local Hui population.
 More than 1,000 people went to Kunming (the capital city of Yunnan) to protest, and some even boarded a train to Beijing to complain.
 In particular, a group of more than 800 Muslims from Shadian Town went to Kunming, demanding the government honor the freedom of religion granted by the Constitution of China.
 However, the delegation was accused by government officials of creating a disturbance and opposing the leadership of the Communist Party.

 Subsequently, violence erupted between a "Muslim Militia Regiment" and the non-Muslim county administration's command.
 In early 1975, representatives of both sides were called to a meeting in Beijing, where truce was brokered, only to be broken immediately on the ground in Shadian when confusion arose regarding how to handle the illegal weapons possessed by the local villagers.
 The situation further deteriorated when villagers tried to forcefully re-open the mosques and refused to pay grain tax to the state as a form of protest.

 Military suppression and massacre

 On 5 July 1975, the Central Committee of the CCP issued a directive signed by Chairman Mao Zedong, ordering the People's Liberation Army (PLA) to bring the situation under control if all other attempts to end the tense standoff failed.
 A string of conflicts ensued, and at the direct request of the provincial authorities, some 10,000 PLA soldiers were called in to settle the conflict.
 Within a week, hundreds of Hui people were killed and at least 4,400 houses destroyed in Shadian and nearby villages.

-Government officials later stated that only around 130 people (or 800) were killed, whereas most sources estimated that 1,600 Chinese Muslims, including 300 children, had lost their lives (some source claimed the death toll to be as high as 5,000).
+Government officials later stated that only around 130 people were killed, whereas most sources estimated that 1,600 Chinese Muslims, including 300 children, had lost their lives (some source claimed the death toll to be as high as 5,000).
 The PLA used guns, howitzers, flamethrowers, as well as bombardment from air during the suppression.